bjeanes/bjeanes.github.io/content/posts/2009-07-01-how-to-prepare-your-mac-for-resale.md

 slug = "how-to-prepare-your-mac-for-resale"
 title = "How to Prepare Your Mac for Resale" updated = 2011-08-28T21:15:51Z

+[taxonomies]
+tags = ["mac"]
 +++

 First thing is first: you want to re-install Mac OS X (this guide requires Leopard).
 Insert your OS X disk and boot off it.
-Make sure you do a “Clean Install” so as not to leave any of your files on the system.
+Make sure you do a "Clean Install" so as not to leave any of your files on the system.

 When the install is finished, your computer will restart and you’ll see the traditional OS X welcome screen and the setup assistant.
 Go through all the settings, choosing anything just to get the system booted up.
 However, make sure you take note of the user account login you use.
 For this guide, I will assume login of `temp`, and if you don’t have a good reason not to, you should do the same.

 At this point you want to download any Apple updates and install them, as well as install any bundled software you plan to advertise the machine coming with.
 When all your installs are finished and the machine is as you want it for the customer/recipient, shut down the machine.

 Next, turn the machine back on but as soon as you hear the Mac chime noise, press and hold ⌘S until you are taken to a console (white text on black screen — looks real nerdy and sci-fi).

-The next step is to run all the commands in the code block below
+The next step is to run all the commands in the code block below.

-NOTE: If you didn’t use `temp` as your username you created in the setup assistant, make sure you replace **all** instances of `temp` with your actual username.
+_NOTE: If you didn’t use `temp` as your username you created in the setup assistant, make sure you replace **all** instances of `temp` with your actual username._

 ``` bash
 # Mount the file system so we can modify it